InvasiveH8ter/NASDM/README.md

 as well as for customizing the timeframe, extent modeled and resolution of inputs and model outputs.

 The following will direct you to where the specific customization examples are located

+#### Spatial Extent

+Instructions to reduce the modeled extent or to increase it to multiple states can be found in the Model_script_github Jupyter Notebook

+#### Resolution

+Changing the scale parameters in both Jupyter notebooks will change resolution for environmental data aggregation and for the pixel size for outputs

+#### Timeframe

+Instructions for customizing the timeframe of your model can be found in in the Model_script_github Jupyter Notebook

 #### Add Environmental Parameters